pantheon-systems/documentation/source/docs/articles/frequently-asked-questions.md

 ### What versions of Drupal does Pantheon support?

 Pantheon supports Drupal 6 and 7.
-Users can create sandbox [Drupal 8 sites](/docs/articles/drupal/running-drupal-8/), but live sites are unsupported.
-At this time support for Drupal 8 is provided through github.
+Users can create sandbox [Drupal 8 sites](/docs/articles/drupal/running-drupal-8/), but live Drupal 8 sites are unsupported.
+At this time, Drupal 8 support is on [Github](https://github.com/pantheon-systems/drops-8/issues) .

 ### What versions of WordPress does Pantheon support?